 This is a problem.

-Because if you’re scoffing at the very notions of soul or career purpose, it’s probably a sign you’re in a very negative mindset – and that’s going to make it difficult for you to change how you feel about your career.
+Because if you’re retreating at the very notions of soul or career purpose, it’s probably a sign you’re in a very fixed or negative mindset – and that’s going to make it difficult for you to change how you feel about your career.

 Creating a career purpose isn’t easy if you’ve been brought up to believe the purpose of work is to earn good money and climb the greasy pole rather than enjoy what you do.